halesyy/solving-asd-coin/attempts/ThoughtProcess1.md

 Transcribed into:

-Belonging To A great team striving For excellence we make a difference xa5d75
+Belonging to a great team striving for excellence we make a difference xor hex a5d75 xa5d75

 ECAIEOA
 LEKFNR5